trinidj/wuwa-db/app/data/resonators/chisa/talents.md

 Perform the following actions within a certain time after casting this skill to cast Hanging Finality:

-Press Normal Attack;
+- Press Normal Attack

-Cast Lifethread - Glide and press Normal Attack before landing.
+- Cast Lifethread - Glide and press Normal Attack before landing.

 Hold Normal Attack before landing after casting Heavy Attack to cast Heavy Attack - Severed Facet.

 **Mid-air Attack**

-Consume STA to perform Plunging Attack, dealing Havoc DMG.
+- Consume STA to perform Plunging Attack, dealing Havoc DMG.

-While not in Chainsaw Mode, press Normal Attack within a certain time after casting Mid-air Attack to cast Basic Attack Stage 2.
+- While not in Chainsaw Mode, press Normal Attack within a certain time after casting Mid-air Attack to cast Basic Attack Stage 2.

 **Heavy Attack - Severed Facet**

-Deal Havoc DMG.
+- Deal Havoc DMG.

-Use Normal Attack within a certain time after casting Heavy Attack - Severed Facet to cast Hanging Finality.
+- Use Normal Attack within a certain time after casting Heavy Attack - Severed Facet to cast Hanging Finality.

-If interrupted, Heavy Attack - Severed Facet can be cast again by holding Normal Attack before landing.
+- If interrupted, Heavy Attack - Severed Facet can be cast again by holding Normal Attack before landing.
 This effect can be triggered once only before landing.

 **Hanging Finality**

-Consume STA to perform Plunging Attack, dealing Havoc DMG.
+- Consume STA to perform Plunging Attack, dealing Havoc DMG.

-Press Normal Attack shortly after casting this skill on the ground to cast Death Snip.
+- Press Normal Attack shortly after casting this skill on the ground to cast Death Snip.

 **Dodge Counter**

-Press Normal Attack right after a successful Dodge to attack the target, dealing Havoc DMG.
+- Press Normal Attack right after a successful Dodge to attack the target, dealing Havoc DMG.

-Press Normal Attack shortly after casting this skill to cast Rending Lunge.
+- Press Normal Attack shortly after casting this skill to cast Rending Lunge.

 **Dodge Counter - Eye of Unraveling: Retraction**

 Hold Dodge after a successful Dodge on the ground to cast Dodge Counter - Eye of Unraveling: Retraction to attack and Stagnate the target, dealing Havoc DMG.

-While not in Chainsaw Mode, after casting this skill, Press Normal Attack on the ground or use Normal Attack in mid-air to cast Rending Lunge.
+- While not in Chainsaw Mode, after casting this skill, Press Normal Attack on the ground or use Normal Attack in mid-air to cast Rending Lunge.
 This effect is removed when Chisa enters Chainsaw Mode.

-While in Chainsaw Mode, press Normal Attack shortly after casting this skill to cast Sawring - Blitz Stage 3.
+- While in Chainsaw Mode, press Normal Attack shortly after casting this skill to cast Sawring - Blitz Stage 3.

 ---